gist-rs/the-rust-of-us/README.md

 - [ ] Learn from previously trap (don't step on it again!).
 - [ ] Use key to open chest.
 - [ ] Find the right key to open chest.
+- [ ] Find the right path to avoid monster.

 ## Resources